There is no Chronic Fatigue Syndrome test done by a regular doctor which gives a clear diagnosis.

 CFS is also a diagnosis of exclusion.

-Chronic Fatigue Syndrome symptoms are serious, distressing and sometimes severely disabling.
+Chronic Fatigue Syndrome symptoms are serious, distressing and disabling.
+Some people are severely disabled with CFS/ME.
+I was one of them.

 It is early days for this illness.
-Whilst there is a huge body of evidence of abnormalities in the biology of those living with CFS and ME, the cause is not known and, sadly, there is no clear treatment protocol.
+There is a huge body of evidence of abnormalities in the biology of those living with CFS and M.E, but the cause is not known and, sadly, there is no clear treatment protocol.

 If you found this page because you are seeking a Chronic Fatigue Syndrome test, your motivation may be one of the following: